Investment

 Over the years, I’ve seen many such predictions promising impending doom.
 They’re still very common today.

 But the truth is, we’re (clearly) still waiting.
-And, as we discuss in this report, we may be waiting a while yet.
+And, as we discuss in this article, we may be waiting a while yet.
 Because honestly, it doesn’t look like the dollar is going anywhere just yet.

 The Dollar Over the Decades